RaselHaulader/Explore-Bangladesh/README.md

 # Explore Beautiful Bangladesh

-Visit Explore Beautiful Bangladesh to enriched Your Knowledge about bd [Explore-beautiful-bangladesh](https://explore-beautiful-bangladesh.netlify.app/)
+Visit this site to enriched Your Knowledge about bd tour spot [Explore-beautiful-bangladesh](https://explore-beautiful-bangladesh.netlify.app/)

 ## Purpose of the site

-### Unordered List
+- Help to create a tour plan in Bangladesh
+- informed about amazing place of Bangladesh and cost to visit there
+- Presenting my loving country to the person who want to explore this

+## The technology with which the site has been built
+- html
-- First item
+- vanilla css
-- Second item
+- bootstrap
-- Third item
+- React

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.